usebruno/bruno-docs/docs/bru-language-design.md

 # Language Design

 A Bru file is made up of blocks.
-There are two kinds of blocks
+There are three kinds of blocks
 - Dictionary block
 - Text blocks
+- Array blocks

 ### Dictionary block
 A dictionary block contains of a set of key value pairs. <br />